Guovin/TV/README_en.md

 ### Method 3: GUI Software

-1. Download [Update tool software](https://github.com/Guovin/TV/releases), open the software, click update to complete the update
+1. Download [GTV software](https://github.com/Guovin/GTV/releases), open the software, click update to complete the update

 2. Or run the following command in the project directory to open the GUI software: